summyalena/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # LeaderBoard
-This is a leader board that displays scores for each name and  that was created using webpacks and ES6 format.
+This is a leader board that displays scores for each name from an API and  was created using javascript, webpacks and ES6 format.

 ## Built With